-Wedding stationery is a crucial part of your wedding preparations, in fact, it’s the introduction to the entire event.
-Nowadays, it isn’t just about the invitations, you need menus, save the date cards and table plans; an entire custom printed wedding suite.
+Stationery for weddings is a crucial part of your wedding preparations, in fact, it’s the introduction to the entire event.
+Nowadays, it isn’t just about the invitations, you need menus, place cards, save the date cards and table plans; an entire custom printed wedding suite.

 Gorgeous wedding stationery sets the tone for the event; there’s nothing like receiving a beautiful invitation to get guests excited about the upcoming nuptials.
 More importantly, invites set the tone and let guests know whether your wedding will be a glamorous, formal occasion, informal and low key event, or a destination weekend escape for friends and family.